machingclee/2024-04-28-debezium-pgsql-monitoring-template/README.md

 - Run `yarn health-check`
 - Run `yarn topics`, you may need to wait for 10s for `yarn register` to take effects.

-  After registration is done, you should have seen a list of topics that you can listen to, for example in my case:
+- After registration is done, you should have a list of topics that you can listen to, for example in my case:

   ```
   __confluent.support.metrics